 Trainings and Workshops

 Food protection trainings are offered at Columbus Public Health and geared toward food industry professionals.
-See our 2016 Schedule or 2017 Schedule for more details or register online here.
+See our schedules below for more details, or register online here.

 Foodborne Illness Reporting

 Columbus Public Health takes all citizen complaints regarding food borne illness and food safety seriously.
 For more information, go to our Foodborne Illness Reporting page.

 Enforcement If needed, enforcement measures are taken to ensure the safety of the food being sold.
 When critical violations are found during regular inspections or complaint investigations, enforcement actions may be necessary.

 To report a complaint about a food service in Columbus or Worthington, call 311 (614) 645-3111 or go to 311.columbus.gov/

 A partnership between Columbus Public Health, representatives of the retail food industry, and other interested participants.

 Activities focus on promoting food safety in Columbus and Worthington.